-This is rarely used to measure the ac input to the supply directly.
-AC{SENSE}1 or AC{SENSE}2 are usually used to measure, indirectly, the voltage across the bulk capacitor so that the system can be signaled that power is normal.
-Also if power is actually lost, AC{SENSE} represents when just enough energy is left for an orderly shutdown of the power supply.
+This is rarely used to measure directly the ac input to the supply.
+ACSENSE1 or ACSENSE2 are usually used to indirectly measure the voltage across the bulk capacitor so that the system can be signaled that power is normal.
+Also if power is actually lost, ACSENSE represents when just enough energy is left for an orderly shutdown of the power supply.
 See Figure 16.

-The ac sense function monitors the amplitude of the incoming pulse and, if sufficiently high, generates a flag to indicate that the ac, or strictly speaking, the voltage on the bulk capacitor, is okay.
-Because the envelope of the pulse has a considerable amount of 100 Hz ripple, hysteresis is available on this input pin.
+The ac sense function monitors the amplitude of the incoming pulse and, if sufficiently high, generates a flag to indicate ac, or strictly speaking, the voltage on the bulk capacitor, is okay.
+Since the envelope of the pulse has a considerable amount of 100 Hz ripple, hysteresis is available on this input pin.
 Internally there is a 20 μA to 80 μA current sink.
-With a 909R external Thevenin resistance, this current range translates to a voltage hysteresis of 200 mV to 500 mV.
+With a 909R external thevenin resistance, this current range translates to a voltage hysteresis of 200 mV to 500 mV.
 The internal hysteresis current is turned off when the voltage exceeds the reference on the comparator.
-This form of hysteresis allows simple scaling to be implemented by changing the source impedance of the pulse-conditioning circuit.
+This form of hysteresis allows simple scaling to be implemented by changing the source impedance of the pulse conditioning circuit.
 Some trimming of hysteresis and threshold voltage is provided.
-The ac sense function can be configured to be derived from AC{SENSE}2 rather than AC{SENSE}1.
-This allows a separate dc input from various locations to be used to generate AC_OK for better flexibility or accuracy.
+The ac sense function can be configured to be derived from ACSENSE2 rather than ACSENSE1.
+This allows a separate dc input from various locations to be used to generate AC\OK for better flexibility or accuracy.

 Figure 16.
-Pulse In and ACSENSE Circuit
+Pulse In and AC Sense Circuit